-On the other hand, not everyone has a sweet tooth or desires dessert beyond the cake, so if you don’t think your loved ones will be excited by the extra choices and would rather be on the dance floor all night, then maybe the money would be better allocated to a live band or a great DJ for an after-party.
+On the other hand, not everyone has a sweet tooth or desires dessert beyond the wedding cake, so if you don’t think your attendees will be excited by the extra choices and would rather be on the dance floor all night, then maybe the money would be better allocated to a live band or a great DJ for an after-party.
 If jaw-dropping florals are what you’re really after, then certainly don’t feel pressured to follow the dessert bar trend, and go with what feels right for you.

-If a dessert station is something you have in mind for your reception, there are a few things to consider before finalizing your decision:
+If a dessert station is something you have in mind for your wedding reception, there are a few things to consider before finalizing your decision:

 Money can be an overwhelming factor for some couples planning their wedding, so a budget will clarify if a candy bar or dessert table is affordable for your celebration.
 Some desserts are more expensive than others, so take time to look into which kinds of sweets you want to showcase on the big day.
 Also, consider that you will need additional linens, trays, serving dishes, napkins, utensils, and flowers or some other décor element to complete the look of a dessert table.

 Do you want wedding guests to have more than enough sweets to take home, or would you prefer no leftovers after the day is over?
 Do you want to provide small bags for candy or tiny boxes for pastries, so guests can take them home?
 It’s a nice gesture to offer a carrying case of some sort; however, wedding guests may take it as a cue that it’s okay to leave for the night... and if you’re hoping for a party that goes into the wee hours of the morning, then steering clear of a take-home option might be the best bet.